 Royal Canin recommends two different ‘stages’ of puppy food for giant breed dogs like the Bernese.
 The first is their ‘Giant’ puppy formula, which sports a larger sized, patented kibble design to help giant puppies optimally chew their food.
 This food is typically fed until the pup is 8 months old.

-If you can’t find Royal Canin or it is out of your price range, consider feeding Purina Pro Plan Large Breed Chicken and Rice Puppy.
+If you can’t find Royal Canin or it is out of your price range, consider feeding Purina Pro Plan Large Breed Puppy.
 Purina Pro plan is an excellent alternative and Purina’s “premium” line.

 This large breed formula is good for growing Bernese puppies and will encourage slow growth and healthy joint growth.
 This food stands out from the rest as it contains omega-3 essential fatty acids and glucosamine for healthy joint development.